Is it safe to travel to Puerto Rico? Generally—yes! This island destination is full of adventure, beauty, and fun.

 Note: We had no problem drinking the tap water in San Juan.

-And given that Puerto Rico is much safer than most US states, that’s saying something.
+Puerto Rico is much safer than most US states, but, like anywhere else, crimes can happen.

 --